helm/charts/stable/anchore-engine/README.md

 All configurations should be appended to your custom `anchore_values.yaml` file and utilized when installing the chart.
 While the configuration options of Anchore Engine are extensive, the options provided by the chart are:

-#### Exposing the service outside the cluster:
+### Exposing the service outside the cluster:

+##### Using Ingress

-Use ingress, which enables SSL termination at the LB:
+This configuration allows SSL termination at the LB.

+*Note: Ingress controllers can use custom hosts or paths for routing requests.
+Custom paths or hosts should be set in the corresponding component configuration - anchoreEnterpriseUI.ingress or anchoreApi.ingress*

   ```
   anchoreGlobal:
     ingress:
       enabled: true

+  anchoreApi:
+    ingress:
+      path: /v1/*
+      hosts:
+        - anchore-api.local

+  anchoreEnterpriseUi:
+    ingress:
+      path: /*
+      hosts:
+        - anchore-ui.local
   ```

-Use a LoadBalancer service type:
+##### Using Service Type
   ```
-  anchoreGlobal:
+  anchoreApi:
     service:
       type: LoadBalancer
   ```

-#### Install using an existing/external PostgreSQL service:
+### Install using an existing/external PostgreSQL instance
+*Note: it is recommended to use an external Postgresql instance for production installs*

   ```
   postgresql:
     postgresPassword: <PASSWORD>